 When you play scales, whenever your thumb crosses under, you’re going to have to do a mini-reset of your wrist.
 So for example, lets say you’re playing a C Major Scale with your right hand.
 When you play the notes C D E, roll your wrist down and out.
 Then, right before your thumb crosses under, you’ll have to quickly “reset” your hand to prepare for the next 5 notes.
 Use the down and out motion again for the next 5 notes.

-Anyway, put this in your practice sessions, I really hope it can help you improve your technique and tone on piano.
+So there ya have it, how beginners piano technique works.
+Put this in your practice sessions, stay consistent and it’ll really improve your technique and tone on piano.
 Let me know how it works out for you!